kimjisena/stormerjs/README.md

 Stormer should work with any UI library/framework.
 Consult the [docs](./docs/) for further information.

 ## Documentation
+For those who want a hands-on approach, I encourage you to browse the [examples](./examples/) directory.

+For full Stormer documentation and API reference, click [here](./docs/)

 The author of Stormer barely comments his code, though he strives for clean and simple code.
 One could learn all about Stormer by browsing the [src](./src/) directory.
 The source code is self-documenting.

-Also, one could benefit greatly by browsing the [examples](./examples/) directory.

-Nonetheless, for full Stormer documentation and API reference, click [here](./docs/)

 ## Bugs & Issues
 Stormer is not behaving as you expected?
 It could be a bug, open an issue.